rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Zephyr Strike]] Spell should have either "wip" or "spell" tag

 ## Missing Description
-- [[Contagion]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Dawn]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Despedaçar]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Fire Storm]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Flame Strike]] Spell is missing a description (or more likely the description is in the wrong format)
 - [[Frostbite]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Greater Restoration]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Harm]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Heal]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Holy Weapon]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Insect Plague]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Life Transference]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Manto do Cruzado]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Mass Cure Wounds]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Oração]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Pele de Pedra]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Primal Savagery]] Spell is missing a description (or more likely the description is in the wrong format)
 - [[Ray of Frost]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Regenerate]] Spell is missing a description (or more likely the description is in the wrong format)
 - [[Resistance]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Revivify]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Sopro da Salvação]] Spell is missing a description (or more likely the description is in the wrong format)